 However, GIZ have discontinued their participation in Shea butter project.
 How this has fared in the state is yet to be determined.
-In addition many research works have been carried out on Shea butter such as the quantity of Shea nuts assessed, collected and process using improved Shea nut processing technologies in Niger State (Koloche, Hamza, Mohammed, Yahaya, Garbaand Oladipo 2016), Socio-economic characteristics and constraints associated with adoption of improved Shea nut processing technologies in Niger State (Koloche, Olaleye, Adeniji, Yahaya, Umar and Tsado, 2016), processors' training needs on modern Shea butter processing technologies in Niger State (Koloche, Olaleye, Adeniji, Yahaya, Umar and Tsado, 2016), processors' training needs on modern Shea butter processing technologies in Niger State.
-This necessitated the need to assess the level of utilization of modern processing technologies in Niger State.
-This necessitated the need to assess the level of utilization of modern processing technologies by the processors in Niger State in a view to ascertain the impact of the interventions that are aimed to improve the usage of modern processing technologies in enhancing the production capacities of the Shea butter processors in the state.
+In addition many research works have been carried out on Shea butter such as the quantity of Shea nuts assessed, collected and process using improved Shea nut processing technologies in Niger State (Koloche, Hamza, Mohammed, Yahaya, Garbaand Oladipo 2016), Socioeconomic characteristics and constraints associated with adoption of improved Shea nut processing technologies in Niger State (Koloche, Olaleye, Adeniji, Yahaya, Umar and Tsado, 2016), processors' training needs on modern Shea butter processing technologies in North central Agro-ecological zone of Nigeria (Igene, Sedibe, Solomon, Van der Westhuizen and Fadeyi 2017) but none on the level of utilisation of modern processing technologies in Niger State.
+This necessitated the need to assess the level of utilization of modern processing technologies by the processors in Niger State in a view to ascertain the impact of the interventions that are aimed to improve the usage of modern processors in the state.